 The Board of Directors initiated the compilation of the first Handbook on corporate governance policy, business ethics and code of conduct (portable version) issued in 2005 for all directors, executives, and employees to acknowledge and comply.
 It has been set to be revised, added or amended every 2 years or as deemed appropriate to ensure updatedness and alignment with the changing environment, as well as relevance to any additional guidelines issued by the SEC, the SET or related regulatory bodies, which will enhance the Company's corporate governance up to international standards.
+Furthermore, the Board of Director Meeting No. 4/2019 on 12 November 2019 had approval on the Corporate Governance and Business Ethics Manual, 7th Revision 2019, which was effective from 1 December 2019, and announced, published, and distributed to the directors, executives and all employees to acknowledge, understand, and apply as the work practice with responsibility, transparency, honesty, and ethics of oneself, the organization, shareholders, and other stakeholders.

-The Board of Director Meeting No. 1/2019 which held on 28 February 2019, with the agreement of the Corporate Governance and Business Ethics Committee No. 1/2019, have considered and reviewed the Company's Corporate Governance Policy (the "CG Policy") according to the guidelines for the Corporate Governance and Business Ethics Manual, and evaluation of the performance of corporate governance based on the Corporate Governance Principles for Registered Companies 2017 (the "CG Code") by The Securities and Exchange Commission (the "SEC") and agreed that the Company predominantly implemented the CG policy complies with these guidelines.
+The Board of Director Meeting No. 6/2020 which held on 13 November 2020, with the agreement of the Corporate Governance and Business Ethics Committee No. 2/2020, have considered and reviewed the Company's Corporate Governance Policy (the "CG Policy") according to the guidelines for the Corporate Governance and Business Ethics Manual, and evaluation of the performance of corporate governance based on the Corporate Governance Principles for Registered Companies 2017 (the "CG Code") by The Securities and Exchange Commission (the "SEC") and agreed that the Company predominantly implemented the CG policy complies with these guidelines.
 However, some principals are not practicable due to the inconsistency with the Company's context and ongoing operations.
 However, the Corporate Governance Committee and the Board of Directors shall consider and review the policy and practice of good corporate governance to be appropriate and consistent with the CG Code every year ensuring the latest developments of good corporate governance are assessed and where necessary encompassed